 Digital changes for employees

-For many employees in Company Digital developments mean profound changes.
-I am convinced that the digital transformation of the work is just beginning.
-We already see digital services for our customers and of course digital tools are normal in everyday work.
+For many employees in companies, digital developments mean profound changes.
+I am convinced that the digital transformation of work is only just beginning.
+We are already seeing digital services for customers and, of course, digital tools are the norm in everyday work.